ic-myXMB/Bootstrap-5-Basic_Image-Uploads_PHP_Mysql/README.md

 Next step is to install the db tables.
-Use your sql managaer like PHPMyAdmin
+Use your sql manager cp for your localhost like PHPMyAdmin

 Run sql queries on your test database: